Covid 19 Coronavirus: Is the community cluster growing?

 As Auckland moves down to alert level 2 and a new community cluster starts to form, we'll learn soon if this latest outbreak has spread further in the past 24 hours.

-The Ministry of Health is expected to release its latest update at 1pm.
+The Ministry of Health was expected to send its latest update at 1pm but as at 1:50 pm no details had been released.
 There is no live media conference today and the details will be announced in a press release.

 Read More